 These mulches biodegrade slowly, and you can easily find space between them when planting seedlings.

 When planting seeds, remove the mulch.
-As the seeds germinate, replace them around your plant’s roots.
+As the seeds germinate, place the mulch around the plants, leaving a small gap around stems and crowns.

 6. Shredded Leaves